8bitbuddhist/PixelMaestro/docs/show.md

 To change or reset the Event list, use `Show::set_events()`.

 ## Timing Methods
 A Show can use one of two timing methods: relative or absolute.
 Relative time measures the amount of time that has passed since the last Event.
-For example, if Event 1 has a time of 1000 and Event 2 has a time of 2000 ms, Event 1 will execute 1000 ms after the program starts, and Event 2 will execute 2000 ms after Event 1.
+For example, if Event 1 has a time of 1000 and Event 2 has a time of 2000 ms, Event 1 executes 1000 ms after the program starts, and Event 2 executes 2000 ms after Event 1.

 Absolute time measures the amount of time that has passed since the program started.
-Using the same example above, Event 1 executes 1000 ms after the program starts, and Event 2 executes 2000 ms after the program starts (1000 ms after Event 1 starts).
+Using the same example above, Event 1 executes 1000 ms after the program starts, and Event 2 executes 2000 ms after the program starts (or1000 ms after Event 1 starts).

 ## Looping
 After a Show completes its last Event, it won't do anything except update the Maestro.
 However, with looping enabled, the Show will repeat its Events indefinitely.
 To enable looping, call `Show::set_looping(boolean)`.
 To determine whether a Show is looping, call `Show::get_looping()`.
 Looping only works when using relative time.